VariantEffect/MaveDB/docs/source/upload_guide.rst

 * Abstract
 * Methods
 * Keywords
-* ORCID iDs for other people you want to add as contributors
+* ORCID iDs for other people you want to add as :ref:`contributors<Contributor roles>`.
 * PubMed IDs for the study reference(s) or DOIs for references not listed in PubMed (such as on bioRxiv)

 For each experiment you will also want: